Fort Devens: Establishment during World War I

-The Fort's sitting was due primarily to its location at a major hub of the rail network in New England.
+The Fort's siting was due primarily to its location at a major hub of the rail network in New England.
 Construction, by the largest labor force assembled in the United States, to build an entire city for 10,000 requiring barracks, training buildings, water and sewer systems, raced at the rate of 10.4 new buildings every day.
 It was a reception center for war selectees and became a demobilization center after the war.
 As one of 16 temporary cantonments, Camp Devens processed and trained more than 100,000 soldiers.
 Three divisions (the 12th, the 26th and the 76th) were activated and trained at Devens during the war.

+In 1918, Camp Devens, was afflicted by the late 1918 deadly second wave of the 1918 flu pandemic.
 Approximately 850 soldiers, mostly privates, died at the camp during 1918 from the Spanish flu.

+Between World Wars

 In 1918, it became a separation center for over 150,000 troops upon their return from France.
 Put on inactive status, it served next as a summer training camp for National Guardsmen, Reservists and ROTC cadets.

-Robert Goddard briefly used the post for his rocket operations in 1929.

-Following years of debate regarding preparedness for another global war, passage of the National Defense Act in 1920 established an important role for the citizen army.
-Appropriations were made for permanent construction of buildings in 1927 but the stock market crash nearly called a halt.
+In 1920, following years of debate regarding preparedness for another global war, passage of the National Defense Act established an important role for the citizen army.

+In 1927, appropriations were made for permanent construction of buildings, but the stock market crash nearly called a halt.
 Congresswoman Edith Nourse Rogers, of Lowell, recognized the economic significance of Camp Devens to this largely agricultural community.

+In 1929, Robert Goddard briefly used the post for his rocket operations.

-Through her efforts, Camp Devens became Fort Devens, a permanent US Army post in 1931.
+In 1931, through Congresswoman Rogers' efforts, Camp Devens became Fort Devens, a permanent US Army post in 1931.
 However, during the depression, construction was slow; most of the work was done by the Works Progress Administration.
 A few years later, Fort Devens Army Airfield was established.